checkedc/checkedc-clang/clang/docs/checkedc/Setup-and-Build.md

    ninja clean      // This command cleans the build directory.
    ```

 ### Instruction for Windows (Visual Studio)

-For day-to-day development, we recommend building from Visual Studio.
-This will
-improve your productivity significantly because it will give you all the
+On Windows, you can use Visual Studio for developemt.
+It has support
-capabilities of Visual Studio for navigating the code base, code browsing, and
+for navigating the code base, code browsing, Intellisense,
-Intellisense.
+and symbolic debugging.

 #### Visual Studio
 After you have followed the earlier instructions to set up the build system:
 - Start Visual Studio->Open a Local Folder.
-- To build llvm and clang: Open the src/llvm directory (because this contains
+- To build llvm and clang: Open the src\llvm directory (because this contains
 the llvm CMakeLists file).
-- To build only clang: Open the src/clang directory (because this contains the
+- To build only clang: Open the src\clang directory (because this contains the
 clang CMakeLists file).

 To configure: